errbotio/errbot/README.rst

 Prerequisites
 -------------
-Create a user for the bot on your private XMPP server or a public server like jabber.org.
+Create a user for the bot on your private XMPP server or on a public server like jabber.org.
 Optionally you can create a MUC (also called conference room or chatroom) in which you can interact with the bot.